patrickelectric/patrickelectric.github.io/static/mundaneum/post-its.md

 If the penalty for a crime is only the fine, the law exist only for the poor.
 Final Fantasy Tatics

+Comparison is the thief of joy
+Theodore Roosevelt